rdegges/okta.github.io/hugo/content/docs/api/getting_started/enabling_cors.md

 var xhr = new XMLHttpRequest();
 if ("withCredentials" in xhr) {
     xhr.onerror = function() {
       alert('Invalid URL or Cross-Origin Request Blocked.
-You must explicitly add this site (' + window.location.origin + ') to the list of allowed websites in your Okta Admin Dashboard');
+You must explicitly add this site (' + window.location.origin + ') to the list of allowed websites in the administrator UI');
     }
     xhr.onload = function() {
         alert(this.responseText);